 No matter what the issue, your family will come into therapy and find an open environment and conversation geared towards discovering ways to finally move forward again.

 Counseling for gay/lesbian/bisexual/questioning Youth

-If your child is struggling with issues around their sexuality, and you are looking for a therapist who will help them to move closer to the happy, confident kid you know they can be, then you have come to right place.
+If your teen is struggling with issues around their sexuality, and you are looking for a therapist who will help them to move closer to the happy, confident kid you know they can be, then you have come to right place.

-If your child’s struggles are separate from their sexuality, but you are looking for a therapist who will not judge them for their unique identity, then you are now a phone call or email away from scheduling with that therapist.
+If your teen’s struggles are separate from their sexuality, but you are looking for a therapist who will not judge them for their unique identity, then you are now a phone call or email away from scheduling with that therapist.

 Contact me today, and I can answer any questions you have or get an appointment scheduled within the week.

-Family & Group Counseling for Transgender/Gender Variant Youth
+Family Counseling for Transgender/Gender Variant Youth

 I have never learned so much about unconditional love, than what I have learned from the parents of transgender kids.
 It is one of the most difficult roads that a parent can face, and one where just stepping onto it can sometimes take great courage.
 I know that thinking about everything that this might entail for your beloved child can be overwhelming, daunting, and downright scary, and I’m here to help you and your child take the next small step forward, at your pace and in your time.